 LP/PPs must display durable plaques or billboards clearly visible to the public at each location of the physical investment for the projects involving physical investment or the purchase of equipment if total project budget exceeds 100 000 EUR.
 The plaques or billboards must clearly display the logo of the Programme.
-We recommend to put a durable plaque or billboard on object with project investments (infrastructure improvements or equipment purchases/upgrades), or, if not possible, at a place nearby, that is readily visible and accessible to the public.
+We recommend putting a durable plaque or billboard on object with project investments (infrastructure improvements or equipment purchases/upgrades), or, if not possible, at a place nearby, that is readily visible and accessible to the public.

 The partners must place plaques or billboards at each location of the physical investment as soon as the project physical investment or the purchase of equipment starts or equipment is installed.
 It should remain and be maintained at least for five years after the final payment to the project is done.
 The plaques and billboards are to be made of durable material that enables long-lasting display and are of the significant size.
+It is recommended to be not smaller than A3 size.